ZephyrLabs/zephyrlabs.github.io/src/5/index.md

 allowing us to power up the system without any power deficiency

 the cables also play a vital role as they help to connect everything together the USB cables were plain braided USB-C to USB-A and the ethernet cables were 1 meter long patch cables which were CAT6 compliant.

 ### Building the cluster:
 except the master node, each node was fitted with a small heatsink to help dissipate heat, and was stacked with pairs of M2 standoffs

 ![stack_up](stack_up.png "stacked up node")

-`putting it together piece by piece`
+> putting it together piece by piece

 all such nodes were given standoffs and stacked up to finally give a tower of SBCs

 ![main_cluster](main_cluster.png "main cluster")

-`the tower of power`

 the nodes are well spaced to allow for good airflow during passive cooling.